Alderney

 Alderney (/ˈɔːldərni/ AWL-dər-nee; Aurigny /fr/; Aoeur'gny) is the northernmost of the inhabited Channel Islands.
 It is part of the Bailiwick of Guernsey, a British Crown dependency.
 It is 3 mi long and 1.5 mi wide.

-The island's area is 3 sqmi, making it the third-largest island of the Channel Islands, and the second in the Bailiwick only to its namesake.
-It is around 10 mi to the west of the Cap de la Hague on the Cotentin Peninsula, Normandy, in France, 20 mi to the northeast of Guernsey and 60 mi from the south coast of Great Britain.
+Alderney has an area of 3 sqmi, making it the third-largest island of the Channel Islands, and the second-largest in the bailiwick only to the island of Guernsey itself.
+Alderney is around 10 mi to the west of the Cap de la Hague on the Cotentin Peninsula, Normandy, in France, 20 mi to the northeast of Guernsey and 60 mi from the south coast of Great Britain.
 It is the closest of the Channel Islands both to France and to the United Kingdom.
 It is separated from the Cap de la Hague by the dangerous Alderney Race (Raz Blanchard).

 As of March 2023, the island had a population of 2,167; natives are traditionally nicknamed vaques after the cows, or else lapins after the many rabbits seen in the island.
 Formally, they are known as Ridunians, from the Latin Riduna.

 The only parish of Alderney is the parish of St Anne, which covers the whole island.

 The main town, Saint Anne, historically known as La Ville ('The Town'), is often referred to as St Anne's by visitors and incomers, but rarely by locals (who, in normal conversation, still most frequently refer to the area centred on Victoria Street simply as Town).
 The town's "High Street", which formerly had a small handful of shops, is now almost entirely residential, forming a T-junction with Victoria Street at its highest point.

 The town area features an imposing church and an unevenly cobbled main street: Victoria Street (Rue Grosnez, the English name being adopted on the visit of Queen Victoria in 1854).
 There is one school (providing both primary and secondary education), a post office, hotels, restaurants, shops, and a bank.
-Other settlements include Braye, Crabby, Longis, Mannez, La Banque, and Newtown.
+Other settlements include: Braye, Crabby, Longis, Mannez, La Banque, and Newtown.